pyodide/pyodide/docs/project/about.md

 scikit-learn.
 The [packages
 directory](https://github.com/pyodide/pyodide/tree/main/packages) lists over
 75 packages which are currently available.
-In addition, it's possible to install pure Python wheels from PyPi.
+In addition, it's possible to install pure Python wheels from PyPI.

 Pyodide provides transparent conversion of objects between JavaScript and Python.
 When used inside a browser, Python has full access to the Web APIs.